 Vendors realize substantial efficiencies through their ability to respond to one NJPA solicitation and Request for Proposal (RFP) that will potentially earn thousands of sales opportunities.
-From these efficiencies, vendors pay an administrative fee to NJPA calculated as a percentage of sales processed through the competitively bid procurement contracts awarded and held by the vendor.
+From these efficiencies, vendors pay an administrative fee to NJPA calculated as a percentage of sales processed through the competitively solicited procurement contracts awarded and held by the vendor.
 This administrative fee is not an added cost to the member.
 This administrative fee covers the costs of contract marketing and facilitation and it offsets operating expenses incurred by NJPA.
 This fee may also be used for other purposes as allowed by Minnesota statute.
 NJPA does not receive state or federal aid or membership fees.
 With respect to cooperative contract purchasing, NJPA is a self-funded governmental unit.
 NJPA also shares these fees with certain other NJPA members, partner cooperatives or associations as they demonstrate the desire and ability to help facilitate and market available NJPA contracts.
 Administrative fees paid to NJPA are not an additional cost to NJPA members.

 A membership can be initiated by:

-- Online Membership application: www.njpacoop.org/join/application
+- Online membership application: www.njpacoop.org/join/application

-- Paper-based Membership application: www.njpacoop.org/membershipagreement
+- Paper-based membership application: www.njpacoop.org/membershipagreement

 - “Joint Exercise of Powers” or “Interlocal” agreement, see example at: www.njpacoop.org/jointexerciseofpowers

-Participating Members are non-voting members of NJPA that are able to enter into Joint Powers Agreements.
-Nonprofit organizations, nonpublic schools and other similar entities may join NJPA through an Associate Membership.
+Participating members are non-voting members of NJPA that are able to enter into Joint Powers Agreements.
+Non-profit organizations, non-public schools and other similar entities may join NJPA through an associate membership.
 Full voting memberships are limited to units of government or education located within the five county region of Minnesota which NJPA was originally created to serve.

 Yes.
-At this point, all current Members are a part of our Board of Advisors.
-NJPA also has multiple Member Advisory Committees that specialize in various membership verticals.
+At this point, all current members are a part of our Board of Advisors.
+NJPA also has multiple member advisory committees that specialize in various membership verticals.
 These verticals include our general membership represented by procurement professionals from our government and education agencies and others, such as fleet departments, food service departments, park and recreation departments and public utility departments.

 Yes, under M.S.
-123A.21, all non-profit agencies may also participate.
+123A.21, non-profit agencies may also participate.

 Generally, joint powers and/or cooperative purchasing laws create the authority for members to work together with NJPA and accept NJPA procurement laws.
 These laws are a part of state law in every state, however, they are written slightly differently.
-Essentially, what these laws state is “What two units of government can individually do for themselves, one can do for the other.”
+Essentially, what these laws state is: “What two units of government can individually do for themselves, one can do for the other.”
 NJPA membership forms are designed to help establish an appropriate agreement to comply with the Joint Powers Laws of our qualifying agencies.